flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     Information on how to install with the FlyByWire Installer can be found here: [Installation Guide](../installation.md).

-??? tip "Make Sure You Run the Latest Version of MS Flight Simulator"
+??? tip "Use the Latest Version of MS Flight Simulator"
-    ### Make Sure You Run the Latest Version of MS Flight Simulator
+    ### Use the Latest Version of MS Flight Simulator

 ??? tip "Make Sure You Have the Latest Version of the A32NX Add-on"
     ### Make Sure You Have the Latest Version of the A32NX Add-on